Multiple Choice

 HTTP Request : GET /v1/mchoice/{id}

-To get a multiple choice, you need to provide the unique identifier of the multiple choice you want to retrieve the information.
+To get a multiple choice, you must provide the unique identifier of the multiple choice for which you want to retrieve the information.

 Required ParameterDescription